arjunsatarkar/hitomezashi/README.md

 Written in C11 with SDL2.
 Code style: whatever clang-format outputs.

 Licensed under GPLv2 (see `LICENSE` file for full text).
-This project's source code is copyright © 2022-present Arjun Satarkar and potentially other future contributors.
+This project's source code is copyright © 2022-present Arjun Satarkar, except code contributed by others who retain their copyright.

 ## Usage